ZenitsuTHB/mateza_v4.0_arch_qrMenu/src/Pages/Settings/GeneralSettings/settings.md

 ## Overview

 The **General Reservation Settings** component is a React component that allows administrators to configure key reservation parameters for a restaurant.
-These settings include seat capacity, booking time constraints, maximum guests per reservation, and default reservation duration.
+These settings include seat capacity, booking time constraints, maximum guests per reservation, default reservation duration, and notification preferences when exceeding guest limits.
 This component interacts with an API to fetch and save settings, and it reflects changes in the user interface.

 ---